mscy/ProjectCopilotDemoPi/README.md

 ---

-*CopilotDemoPi — Designed by Yan Cui & Chac 🐕*
+*CopilotDemoPi — Designed by Cysoft & Chac 🐕*
 *Built with GitHub Copilot, KiCad, ESP-IDF, and a lot of good questions.*
 *April 2026*